Please see the videos regarding our changes in English, Lithuanian, Polish, Russian and Romanian languages (in that order)

 Patients and local pharmacies have been informed via usual routes.

-Please use the above eConsult service (no registration required) if possible to reduce the load on our phone system as it is the safest and most structured way of seeking online help, with service guaranteed by the end of the next working day.
+Please use the above eConsult service (no in person registration required - this can be done via the internet) if possible to reduce the load on our phone system as it is the safest and most structured way of seeking online help, with service guaranteed by the end of the next working day.
 You can request medications, medical certificates, get self-care advice and also seek information on medical problems.
 Please click here for the direct link: https://wsp.psf-live.co.uk/7851/#/portal

 We aim to discuss results with patients over the phone rather than a face to face appointment where possible.
 Even if referrals are needed, these will be further discussed with patients over the phone where possible.